jelhub/scimgateway/README.md

 	SCIM Based URL = http://localhost:8880/[baseEntity]

 Username, password and port must correspond with plugin configuration file.
-For "Testmode" plugin it will be `config\plugin-testmode.json`
+For "Loki" plugin it will be `config\plugin-loki.json`

 "SCIM Based URL" refer to the FQDN (or localhost) having ScimGateway installed.
 Portnumber must be included.
 Use HTTPS instead of HTTP if ScimGateway-configuration includes certificates.